Usub-development/urpc/README.md

 # uRPC Wire Protocol

 uRPC is a minimal binary RPC protocol over TCP, designed for high-performance async runtimes (uvent).
+The protocol is compact, big-endian, and fully multiplexed.

 Every message on the wire is a **Frame**:

 ```

 +-------------------+-----------------------------+
 | Header (fixed)    | Payload (binary, length N) |
 +-------------------+-----------------------------+

 ```

 ---